unytics/bigfunctions/README.md

 <details>
   <summary><strong>How to correctly highlight <code>sql</code>, <code>python</code> and <code>javascript</code> code in yaml files?</strong></summary>

   In yaml files multiline string are by default highlighted as strings.
-That makes reading `code` field hard.
+That makes reading `code` field hard to read (with all code in the same string color).
 To correctly highlight the code regarding its python / javascript / sql syntax, you can install <a href="https://marketplace.visualstudio.com/items?itemName=harrydowning.yaml-embedded-languages">YAML Embedded Languages</a> VSCode extension.
 </details>